-Norfund invests in Green Infrastructure to improve essential infrastructure services
+Norfund invests in green infrastructure to improve essential infrastructure services.

 waste recycled in developing countries

-will live in cities by 2030
+of world population will live in cities by 2030

 - Waste management, including waste-to-energy

 - Water supply and sanitation, including waste-water treatment

 The priority is direct investments in Sub-Saharan Africa, South and Southeast Asia, however investments into funds is also explored to gain access to otherwise difficult markets or to build experience and network.

 Investments in this sector requires strong technology and market knowledge to identify commercially viable projects in sectors of limited maturity.

 Norfund therefore prefers to invest in collaboration with experienced industry partners who are able to transfer best practices to investee companies.
 Local or regional smaller players are also considered.

 What we offer